shimondoodkin/groupbyfunctions/README.md

-// quickly sort an object by key's value desc, like then slice 10 to get top rows sortobjkey=function (obj,key)
+// quickly sort an object's keys by value is desc order, like: to get top rows sortobjkey=function (obj,key)
 {
     var keys=Object.keys(obj);